Nanbreadxoxo/derive/README.md

 *http://www.marinelandcanada.com
 * i found it on social media
 * this site seems current but a little boring
-* the is little dots at the bottom of the home page that allows you to get to difrent slids
+* there are little dots at the bottom of the home page that allows you to get to difrent slids
 * in my opinion the site has wired layoout with random thing in random spots on the home page
 * i would chang the colur on the site and make it a little more pleasing to the eye